exasol/hadoop-etl-udfs/doc/kerberos.md

 ### Connection Usage

-Then, you can access the created CONNECTION from a UDF by passing the CONNECTION name as a UDF parameter as described above.
-Note: The ```hcat-and-hdfs-user``` UDF parameter must be set the NameNode principal, as described above.
+Then, you can access the created CONNECTION from a UDF by passing the CONNECTION name as a UDF parameter.

 IMPORT Example:
 ```sql